Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Symmetry fractionalization

-where $\omega_2 \in Z^2(G_b,\Z_2)$ specifies the central extension.
-This equation requires some physical and mathematical explanation.
+The constraint Eq.~\eqref{eqn:etaPsiOmega2Constraint} requires some physical and mathematical explanation.
 Physically, the fermion cannot carry fractional quantum numbers of $G_f$ since it is a local excitation.
 However, if ${\bf g,h}\in G_b$ and, if considered in $G_f$, ${\bf gh} = (-1)^F {\bf k}$ for some ${\bf k} \in G_b$, from the perspective of $G_b$ the fermion appears to carry a fractional quantum number because it picks up a minus sign from the action of $(-1)^F$.
 Hence we can reinterpret minus signs from fermion parity, that is, $\omega_2$, as symmetry fractionalization of $G_b$ on the fermion.

 Consider, for example, $G_b = \Z_2^{\bf T}$.
 Then $\eta_{\psi}({\bf T,T})$ tells us whether the local action of ${\bf T}^2$ on a fermion is the same as the identity, i.e., if ${\bf T}^2 = 1$, or if there is an additional minus sign.
 On the other hand, if $\omega_2({\bf T,T}) = -1$, then by definition ${\bf T}^2 = (-1)^F$, which has a local action of $-1$ on a fermion.
 In this sense, $\eta_{\psi}$ and $\omega_2$ encode the same information and should be equated.